tldr-pages/tldr/pages/linux/fdisk.md

 `n`

-- Once partitioning a disk, delete a specific partition:
+- Once partitioning a disk, select a partition to delete:

 `d`